-e.
+6.3.
 Spinnakers

-i.
+a.
 Symmetrical Spinnakers

-- 1. Maximum Standard luff length shall be not greater than .95 \ √(ISP2+SPL2) - 2.
-Maximum Standard foot length and Mid-Girth shall be not greater than 1.8\ SPL - 3.
+- i.
+Maximum Standard luff length shall be not greater than .95 √(ISP2+SPL2) - ii.
+Maximum Standard foot length and Mid-Girth shall be not greater than 1.8 SPL - iii.
 Any change in STL not accompanied with a commiserate change in SMG shall be reviewed by the Committee for possible further adjustments not covered within these rules.
-Owners are advised to consult with the Committee before making such a change.

-4. Any change in ISP not accompanied with a commiserate change in AREA shall be reviewed by the Committee for possible further adjustments not covered within these rules.
+Owners are advised to consult with the Committee before making such a change. - iv.
+Any change in ISP not accompanied with a commiserate change in AREA shall be reviewed by the Committee for possible further adjustments not covered within these rules.
 Owners are advised to consult with the Committee before making such a change.